INSPECTOR OF NUISANCES

 Sam and local Historian Mark Gorman also worked the project

-Drinks were also served that echoed the era in which Alice Billing worked: a gimlet-style cocktail of gin and rosemary.
+Drinks courtesy of Grow Hackney (a venue part of Grow Studios in Hackney) were also served that echoed the era in which Alice Billing worked: a gimlet-style cocktail of gin and rosemary.
 Rosemary, long associated with fidelity and memory, was valued for its strong aroma and alleged rejuvenating properties.
 Gin, meanwhile, was a popular drink of the 1800s, often used for medicinal purposes in concoctions such as the gin and tonic.

 A heartfelt thank you to all the guests who came to support and celebrate, as well as to the community members who took part in the workshops.
 We couldn’t have done it without you!